anatoliykmetyuk/anatoliykmetyuk.github.io_/src/posts/2018-08-18-effect-extensions.md

 ---
-template: post
-filters: [post]
-variables:
 title: Effect Extensions Pattern
 description: A pattern to convert to your effect type from side effects and other effect types.
 keywords: [scala,programming,functional programming,category theory,effect type,side effect,effect,typelevel,cats,monad,monad transformer]
 example: effect-extensions
 ---
 When programming in a purely functional style, we aim to reify side effects into data structures called *effect types*.
 An effect type you are using should be the same throughout the entire application so that different parts of the application are composable.

 When having multiple side effects and a single effect type to express them, the problem arises on how to convert the former to the latter conveniently.
 Also, when working with functional libraries, we need to translate from their effect systems – *foreign effect systems* – to the one used by our application.
 We need such translations because purely functional libraries – e.g. [Typelevel](https://typelevel.org/) stack – employ effect systems that are usually different from the one used by our application.

 In this article, I would like to describe my approach for working with these conversions.
 We will use an analogy of how operating systems use file extensions to classify files by their type.
 We will apply the analogy to an example of HTTP handlers for a purely functional web server.